GitLab Terraform Provider: Kroki Support in Application Settings

 - provider update logic implementation

-- state mapping
+- state mapping and drift prevention

-- maintainer review and iteration
+- CI debugging and maintainer review preparation